pchiorean/Indentz/docs/README.md

 > **Code**: any string\
 > **On doc**: any string: on existing document; empty or missing: on separate file

 The TSV file must be saved locally (in the active document folder); files starting with `_` take precedence.
-Blank lines and those prefixed with `#` are ignored.
+Blank lines and those prefixed with `#` are ignored (this will confuse Excel).

 You can insert `|` for manually splitting the label into several lines.